How to Avoid 4 Common Cloud Migration Pitfalls

 A move to the cloud is not a simple “lift and shift” process.
 If team members — at any level — aren’t committed to embracing the new system, your cloud migration can be dragged down by the mentality of legacy-minded workers (whether they are administrative, IT, or executive team members).

 Consult with all the relevant stakeholders at various stages of your transition to ensure requirements and concerns from all departments and levels are considered.
-This will give you a complete picture of your transition to understand how processes and governances might change and ensure your entire team is on board.
+This will give you a complete picture of your transition, helping you understand how processes and governance might change and ensure your entire team is on board.

 Need Help Avoiding Cloud Migration Pitfalls?